Ihr werdet weinen und heulen, BWV 103: History and words

 In his second year in Leipzig, Bach composed chorale cantatas between the first Sunday after Trinity and Palm Sunday, but for Easter he returned to cantatas on more varied texts, possibly because he lost his librettist.
 Nine of his cantatas for consecutive occasions in the period between Easter and Pentecost are based on texts by Christiana Mariana von Ziegler, this one being the first of the series especially written for Bach.
 He had possibly commissioned them in 1724 for his first cantata cycle but not composed them at that time, because of his exceptional workload in creating the St John Passion.

 The librettist begins with a quotation from the Gospel, verse 20, and concludes with the ninth stanza of Paul Gerhardt's hymn "Barmherzger Vater, höchster Gott" (1653).
 Her own poetry reflects, in a sequence of recitatives and arias, in two movements sadness at the loss of Jesus, and in two others joy at his predicted return.
 Bach edited her writing considerably, for example in movement 4, excising two lines of four and rephrasing the others.
+Ziegler published her text in 1728 in the collection Versuch in gebundener Schreibart.

 Bach first performed the cantata on 22 April 1725 with the Thomanerchor.
 For later performances, he revised the instrumentation, replacing the flauto piccolo by a flauto traverso.